Choi Jae-rim

 Choi Jae-rim (born on April 29, 1985) is a South Korean musical theatre actor.
 Since making his professional debut in 2009 as Tom Collins in Rent, he has portrayed a wide range of iconic roles, including Gabe in Next to Normal, Judas Iscariot in Jesus Christ Superstar, Lola in Kinky Boots, Gringoire in Notre-Dame de Paris, Billy Flynn in Chicago, Miss Trunchbull in Matilda the Musical, Radames in Aida, the Phantom in The Phantom of the Opera, and Jean Valjean in Les Misérables.
 Known for his powerful vocals, precise diction, and commanding stage presence, Choi is regarded as one of the leading figures in contemporary Korean musical theatre.

 He has received multiple accolades, including the Korea Musical Award for Best Actor for his performance as Miss Trunchbull in Matilda the Musical (2019), and Best Supporting Actor for his role as Billy Flynn in Chicago (2022).

-On screen, Choi has played Jung Jae-woong in Green Mothers' Club (2022), Kim Yoon-beom in Lies Hidden in My Garden (2023), and Kwon Seong-soo in A Virtuous Business (2024).
+On television, Choi has played Jung Jae-woong in Green Mothers' Club (2022), Kim Yoon-beom in Lies Hidden in My Garden (2023), and Kwon Seong-soo in A Virtuous Business (2024).

-In addition to his work on stage and screen, he has appeared on two televised singing competition shows: The King of Masked Singers (aired on MBC in 2020), where he became the 41st "King of Masked Singers," and Lotto Singer (aired on MBN from 2020 to 2021), which he won after competing against 44 other professional singers.
+In addition to his work on stage and television, he has appeared on two televised singing competition shows: The King of Masked Singers (aired on MBC in 2020), where he became the 41st "King of Masked Singer", and Lotto Singer (aired on MBN in 2020–2021), which he won after competing against 44 other professional singers.